cloudevents/spec/cloudevents/working-drafts/dds-format.md

 serialization, as defined in the OMG [Real-Time Publish Subscribe (RTPS)][rtps] specification.

-It should be noted here that the DDS Event Format is coupled to the DDS Protocol Binding for CloudEvents.
+It is noted here that the DDS Event Format is coupled to the DDS Protocol Binding for CloudEvents.
 CloudEvents defined in the DDS Event Format can only be decoded by a message receiver that is using the DDS protocol.

 ## Table of Contents